Omoshirokunai/Omoshirokunai/README.md

 ## 👋 Hi, I’m Omoshirokunai

-- 👀 I’m interested in data, machine learning and green energy.
+- 👀 I’m interested in data, robotics, machine learning and green energy.
 - 📫 Feel free to reach out to me at wrenharold0@proton.me